httpshussain/Linux-Beginner/README.md

 multiplication-3table-generator;
 A simple Bash script that generates clean multiplication tables (e.g., 3×1 to 3×10) with proper formatting.
 Perfect for Linux beginners learning loops and arithmetic operations!

+voter_eligibility_check.sh
+Excited to share my new Bash script that automates voter eligibility checks!
+This simple yet powerful tool:

+✅ Validates age input (numbers only)
+✅ Instantly checks if a citizen is eligible to vote (18+ years) ✅ Calculates & displays remaining years for underage users ✅ Demonstrates real-world use of shell scripting for civic awareness